the-ress/node-windows-foreground-love/README.md

 ## Supported platforms
  * Windows
- * Other platforms: installs but doesn't do anything and always returns false
+ * Other platforms: installs, but doesn't do anything and always returns false

 ## Developing
  * `npm install -g node-gyp`